France Travel Inspiration

 If you can only visit one place in Southern France, it should be the French Riviera.
 The region is in southeast France, close to Italy, and truly has something for everyone.
 There are cities where you will get a truly French experience, smaller towns on the coast bathed by turquoise waters, and some hilltop villages begging to be explored.

 Cannes is glitzy and glamorous and is the perfect place to relax after exploring Nice.
-The town is most popular for its hotel resorts and beaches and hosts the world-famous Cannes Festival of cinema.
+The town is most popular for its hotel resorts and beaches and hosts the world-famous Cannes Festival of Cinema.

 2. Calanques of Marseille-Cassis